Move-In Weekend | Preparation & Expectations

 First, let’s review some essential information about move in.
-Students will receive their specific room and roommate information at the end of August.
-In addition, they will receive their specific move in date and time.
-Students living on campus received a move in date between Thursday, September 21 and Saturday, September 23.
-Students moving into University owned apartments will receive a move in time for Saturday, September 23 through Sunday, September 24, 2017.
-The last item included on the move in site was the parking pass needed to park in your designated lot.
-Do not forget to print and place the parking pass in your car for your move in day.
+Students receive their specific room and roommate information at the end of August along with their specific move in date and time.
+Students living on campus received a move in date between Thursday, Sept.
+19 and Saturday, Sept.
+21, 2019.
+Students moving into University owned apartments will receive a move in time for Saturday, Sept.
+21 through Sunday, Sept.
+22. The last item included on the move-in site was the parking pass needed to park in your designated lot.
+Do not forget to print and place the parking pass in your car for your move-in day.
 Students can log back into the move in website at any time to access this information at www.housing.ucla.edu/movein.

-During move in time we restrict access to parking lots that are close to the residence specifically for move in activity.
-We ask all families to utilize their designated lot on their parking pass for the unloading process only, and then can move their car to the long term lot available to enjoy the festivities of move in.
+During move-in times UCLA restricts access to parking lots that are close to the residence specifically for move-in activity.
+The University asks all families to utilize their designated lot on their parking pass for the unloading process only, and then can move their car to the long term lot available to enjoy the festivities of move in.

 There are some other items not allowed in the rooms, and a helpful list when planning what to bring include: the Office of Residential Life’s What to Bring and What Not to Bring.
 Keep in mind there are stores conveniently located in Westwood, which are great for grabbing any additional items once the students are already in their space.

 We understand that some students are coming from out of state and wish to ship belongings; however Housing does not have the space to store packages prior to arrival and ask that you please wait to ship items until after your student has moved in.

 Once you and your student have settled on what you will be bringing on move in day, we highly encourage you to take a look at this move-in video to get a better sense of what the actual day will look like.
 We have lots of move in assistants eager to help you get your student in their room and settled in an organized and efficient manner.

 It really is a fun time for the whole family!